maciek-codes/fs4f/README.md

 To build the library run:
 `npm build`.
 The build output is ES6 compatible JavaScript.
 The files are using CommonJS module format.

 ## Testing
 To run tests: `npm test`.
 Tests use the [Jest](https://jestjs.io/) test framework.

 ## How to use it

-To use the in-memory file system, simply instantiate the `FileSystem` object:
+To use the in-memory file system, simply instantiate the `FileSystem` object.

+The File System is very basic, has no concept of volumes or persistance.
+The FS is created with a root directory.
+The `..` has a special meaning and allows you to traverse tha path to the parent.

 Example usage:
 ```ts